kubernetes/website/content/en/docs/reference/kubectl/cheatsheet.md

 # Retrieve a base64 encoded value with dashes instead of underscores.
 kubectl get secret my-secret --template='{{index .data "key-name-with-dashes"}}'

-# Get all worker nodes (use a selector to exclude results that have a label
+# Get all nodes (use a selector to exclude results that have a label
 # named 'node-role.kubernetes.io/control-plane')
 kubectl get node --selector='!node-role.kubernetes.io/control-plane'